-Trigger warning: this is the story of how I got pregnant with a Paragard IUD: my miscarriage at 6 weeks gestation.
+Trigger warning: Miscarriage.
+This is the story of how I got pregnant with a Paragard IUD: my miscarriage at six weeks gestation in February 2018.

 Our Miscarriage Story

-I turned off the hot and cold faucets, pulled on my clothes, and sat on the floor in shock.
+I turned off the faucets, pulled on my clothes, and sat on the floor in shock.
 In a few minutes, I had to find the strength to stand up and walk out to the kitchen and tell my husband.

-I don’t care who you are; bleeding for twelve days does not instill positive feelings in anyone!
-I knew that the cramping, bleeding, and IUD set me up for failure.
-We dropped our toddler off with my best friend on the way to the emergency department.
+I don’t care who you are: bleeding for twelve days does not instill positive feelings in anyone!
+I knew that the cramping and IUD set me up for failure.
+We dropped our toddler off with my best friend to depart for the emergency department.
 This night had taken a terrible turn.

 The Emergency Department

 Upon arriving at the department, I carefully recited the early miscarriage IUD symptoms.
 I had an IUD, light to moderate brown bleeding for twelve days, developed foreign cramping in my left lower pelvis, and tested positive on a home pregnancy test.
 They quickly escorted us to a private bay in the emergency room.

 The lab technician cracked jokes and drew my blood in a rainbow of tubes to assess my situation.
 Her cheerful demeanor contrasted drastically with the mood in our room.
 Next, transportation wheeled me down the cold hallway to my ultrasound.

 The ultrasound technician repeatedly jammed the transvaginal ultrasound into my cervix.
 The discomfort is tolerable when you eagerly await seeing your baby’s tiny heartbeat and little wiggling limbs.
 When they avert their eyes and quietly tap on the keys of the ultrasound machine, you know that there is no good news.